BusConnects: Cork

 The consultation phase for the proposed BusConnects project in Cork was opened in 2022.
 The published proposals attracted significant controversy and complaint from home-owners, politicians, transport unions, and other stakeholders.
 According to reports from mid-2022, concerns were raised in particular about the proposed demolition of old stone walls, the potential for nearly 1000 properties to lose parts of their gardens through compulsory purchase orders, the loss of sections of Ballybrack Woods in Douglas, and the felling of 1,400 mature trees along proposed routes.

-As of mid-2024, approximately €24m had been spent on proposed BusConnects initiatives in Cork, including at least €2.5 million on consultation efforts, with planning applications due to be submitted "on a phased basis beginning in the first quarter of 2025".
-By mid-2025, some of the BusConnects changes in Cork were "due to be rolled out in phases from mid-2026".
+As of mid-2024, approximately €24m had been spent on proposed BusConnects initiatives in Cork, including at least €2.5 million on consultation efforts.
+By August 2025, approximately €54 had been spent, "before a sod has been turned on the [Cork BusConnects] plan".
+While planning applications were due to be submitted "on a phased basis beginning in the first quarter of 2025", by the end of 2025 it was suggested that the applications would not be lodged until 2026.

 Limerick

 In February 2023, the National Transport Authority published a draft version of a new bus network for Limerick city.
-At that time, the network redesign was intended to be rolled out during 2025.
+While, at that time, the network redesign was intended to be rolled out during 2025, reports from April 2025 indicated that the changes would not be rolled-out until at least 2027.

+Waterford

+In February 2026, councillors in Waterford Council expressed doubts over when exactly the proposed BusConnects programme in the city would be delivered.
+Councillor Declan Barry noted that they had been told in 2025 that BusConnects routes would be delivered by 2026, and have been subsequently told that the "delivery ha(s) been pushed to 2027."
+Waterford Council Director of Services, Gabriel Hynes, assured councillors that senior Council staff were due to meet with the NTA in the coming weeks and that the "delivery of BusConnects in Waterford" was on the agenda.